ChrstphrHll/npc_gen/students/Tylor Llewellenar.md

 year: 6
 guild: Fiesn
 partyID: 42
+tags:
+- Warforged
+- Sorcerer
+- Assault
+- 6th
+- Fiesn
 ---
 # Tylor Llewellenar
 ---
 ### Description
 - 6th year Warforged Sorcerer in Fiesn
-- smooth brass guilded with garnet, Spring Green eyes, and gold skin
+- smooth brass guilded with garnet, Amber eyes, and gold skin
 - Is Disciplined and Naive, and has Abundance as their ideal

 ### Organizations